castrodrigo/PUC_proof_of_concept/README.md

 ## Overview
 The idea of this repository is to have a POC application running to present a Specialization Course Thesis.
 The application consists of:
-- Backend Microservice Cluster
+- Backend Microservice Cluster.
-- Frontend Client
+- Frontend Client.

 ### Backend Microservice Cluster
 A collection of microservices that together deliver the objective of the application.